-All Players shall be eligible to be tested for growth hormones through serum (blood) analysis.
+All Players shall be eligible to be tested for growth hormones through dried blood spot analysis.

 Players who are not in reasonable cause testing shall not be subject to more than six blood tests per calendar year.

 Blood testing will take place under the following circumstances: